 Q. What is Acutron and where is it used?

-A. Acutron is a needleless type of acupuncture treatment which offers state of the art microcurrent therapies, ranging from milliamp currents to millimicro and IFT currents.
-It is very useful in all type of musculoskeletal pains.
+A. Acutron is a needleless type of acupuncture treatment that offers state-of-the-art microcurrent therapies, ranging from milliamp currents to millimicrons and IFT currents.
+It is very useful in all types of musculoskeletal pain.

 Q. What is a TDP (Infra Red Heater) and where is it useful?

-A. TDP i8s a special device from China which produces a spectrum of electro magnetic waves.
-It is useful in soft tissue injuries, rheumatoid arthritis, hematoma, edema and in reducing pain and inflammation.
+A. TDP i8 is a special device from China that produces a spectrum of electromagnetic waves.
+It is useful in soft tissue injuries, rheumatoid arthritis, hematoma, and edema and in reducing pain and inflammation.